Costs of Arbitration

 The arbitral tribunal’s fees shall be determined exclusively by the Institute.
-The Institute shall determine the fee of a sole or presiding arbitrator in accordance with Table B (Appendix II).
+The Institute shall determine the fee of a sole or presiding arbitrator in accordance with Table B (Appendix II of the Arbitration Rules).

 When fixing the arbitrator’s fee, in addition to the monetary value of the dispute, the Institute shall consider the complexity of the dispute, the time spent on the case, and the diligence and efficiency of the arbitrator.

 Administrative Fee of the Institute